nttgin/BGPalerter/README.md

 ## TL;DR

-1. Download the executable from bin/ (be careful to select the one for your OS)
+1. Download the executable from `bin/` (be careful to select the one for your OS)

-2. Download config.yml and prefixes.yml and place them in the same directory of the executable
+2. Download `config.yml` and `prefixes.yml` and place them in the same directory of the executable

-3. Modify prefixes.yml and add the prefixes you want to monitor
+3. Modify `prefixes.yml` and add the prefixes you want to monitor

-4. (optional) Modify config.yml and add your smtp configuration for email alerting

-5. Run the executable
+4. Run the executable

-6. See the alerts in logs/reports-YYYY-MM-DD.log (or in the mailbox)
+5. See the alerts in `logs/reports-YYYY-MM-DD.log`

-## For Users
+In `config.yml` you can find other reporting mechanisms (e.g. email and slack) in addition to logging on files.
+Please uncomment the relative section and configure accordingly to your needs.

+## More information for users

 ### Composition